szermatt/mistty/docs/source/usage.rst

 Navigating the scrollback zone
 ------------------------------

 .. index:: pair: command; mistty-end-of-line-goto-cursor

-  - :kbd:`C-e C-e` moves the point back inside the prompt.
-This is handled by the interactive function :code:`mistty-end-of-line-or-goto-cursor`
+:kbd:`C-e C-e` moves the point back inside the prompt.
+This is handled by the interactive function ``mistty-end-of-line-or-goto-cursor``

 .. index:: pair: command; mistty-goto-cursor

-  - :kbd:`M-x mistty-goto-cursor` also moves the point back inside the prompt.
+:kbd:`M-x mistty-goto-cursor` also moves the point back inside the prompt.
 You can bind it to a custom shortcut if you don't like overloading C-e.

 .. index:: pair: command; mistty-previous-output

-  - :kbd:`C-c C-p` or :kbd:`M-x mistty-goto-previous-output` goes to
-    the beginning of the previous command output.
+:kbd:`C-c C-p` or :kbd:`M-x mistty-goto-previous-output` goes to the beginning of the previous command output.
 This is useful to if the buffer has scrolled too far and you want to see it from the beginning.

 .. index:: pair: command; mistty-next-output

-  - :kbd:`C-c C-n` or :kbd:`M-x mistty-goto-next-output` does the
-    reverse, that is, it goes to the next command output.
+:kbd:`C-c C-n` or :kbd:`M-x mistty-goto-next-output` does the reverse, that is, it goes to the next command output.

 .. index:: pair: command; mistty-select-output

-  - :kbd:`C-c C-o` or :kbd:`M-x mistty-select-output` selects the
-    command output at or before point.
+:kbd:`C-c C-o` or :kbd:`M-x mistty-select-output` selects the command output at or before point.
 With an argument, selects the Nth previous command output.

 .. index:: pair: command; mistty-create-buffer-with-output

-  - :kbd:`C-c C-r` or :kbd:`M-x mistty-create-buffer-with-output`
+:kbd:`C-c C-r` or :kbd:`M-x mistty-create-buffer-with-output` creates
-    creates a new buffer containing the command output at or before point.
+a new buffer containing the command output at or before point.
 With an argument, creates a buffer containing the Nth previous command output.

 .. index:: pair: command; mistty-goto-previous-input

-  - :kbd:`M-x mistty-goto-previous-input` goes to the beginning of the previous command input, that is, the previous prompt.
+:kbd:`M-x mistty-goto-previous-input` goes to the beginning of the previous command input, that is, the previous prompt.
 While this is a way of going back the command you've previously input, it's best to use the shell native command history, as discussed in :ref:`history`.

 .. index:: pair: command; mistty-goto-next-input

-  - :kbd:`M-x mistty-goto-next-input` goes to the next command input.
+:kbd:`M-x mistty-goto-next-input` goes to the next command input.

 .. _fullscreen: